codetesla51/bait-box/readme.md

 - Manual port changing for flexibility
 - SSL certificates for generated links
 - Phishing form customization (design your own phishing websites)
-- Supports PHP and Python for scripting
+- Supports PHP for scripting
 - Automatic server startup with PHP’s built-in server
 - SSH tunneling for secure access to the phishing site
 - Logging of user inputs for later retrieval